 Welcome!
-Building on more than a century of distinguished scholarship and teaching, our faculty and staff serve over 400 undergraduate majors along with many other students passionate about history.
-We are also home to a vibrant community of some 130 graduate students in both History and the History of Science, Medicine, and Technology.
+Building on more than a century of distinguished scholarship and teaching, our faculty and staff serve over 400 undergraduate majors and nearly 250 certificate students, along with many other students passionate about history.
+We are also home to a vibrant community of more than 100 graduate students in both History and the History of Science, Medicine, and Technology.

 Department News